Volunteer In Mozambique

 Passports

-Passports must be valid for at least 6 months beyond your arrival date in Mozambique.
+Passports must be valid for at least 6 months beyond your arrival date in Mozambique and must have at least 5 empty pages available for the required stickers and stamps.

 For those staying longer than a month or two, the 6 month validity must extend beyond your return date.
 Also, please ensure that you have several empty pages in your passport for border crossing stamps which can take up considerable space when traveling in and out of the country.